Test-based Patch Clustering for Automatically-Generated Patches Assessment

 We have introduced \approach that is able to reduce the amount of patches required to be reviewed. \approach clusters semantically similar patches together by exclusively utilising automated test generation tools.
 In this paper, we evaluate it in the context of automated program repair.
 APR tools can generate multiple plausible patches, that are not necessarily correct.
 Moreover, different tools can fix different bugs.
 Therefore, we consider a scenario where multiple tools are used to generate plausible patches for later patch assessment.

-We gathered 1910 patches from previous work that were labeled as correct or not and evaluated \approach using that set.
+We use 902 patches from previous work that were labeled as correct or not and evaluated \approach using that set.
 We show that \approach can indeed cluster syntactically different yet semantically similar patches together.

 Results show that \approach reduces the median number of patches that need to be assessed per bug by half.
 This can save significant amount of time for developers that have to review the multitude of patches generated by {\sc apr} techniques.
 Moreover, we provide test cases that show the differences in behavior between different patches.

-For 38\% of bugs considered all the clusters are pure, i.e., contain only correct or incorrect patches.
-Thus, \patchreviewer can select any patch from such a cluster to establish correctes of all patches in that cluster.
-In the other cases we need a selection strategy so that correct patches are selected before incorrect ones.
+For 44\% of the bugs considered, all clusters are pure, i.e., contain only correct or incorrect patches.
+Thus, \patchreviewer can select any patch from such a cluster to establish correctness of all patches in that cluster.

-We thus assess the feasibility of using \approach with two simple patch selection strategies (i.e., length-based and random), which provides a baseline for future investigation with other patch selection strategies.
-These can be existing patch overfitting techniques that provide patch ranking.
-In this way our approach is complementary to existing work on patch overfitting.
+In future work we will study the feasibility of complementing our approach with other techniques, e.g., patch ranking, in order to help \approach to select the most adequate patch from a given cluster.